Humberto Maturana: Work

-Maturana's research interest concerns concepts like cognition, autopoiesis, languaging, zero time cybernetics and structural determined systems.
-Maturana's work extends to philosophy and cognitive science and even to family therapy.
+Maturana's research interests concern concepts like cognition, autopoiesis, languaging, zero time cybernetics and structurally determined systems.
+Maturana's work extends to philosophy, cognitive science and even family therapy.
 He was inspired by the work of the biologist Jakob von Uexküll.

 His inspiration for his work in cognition came while he was a medical student and became seriously ill with tuberculosis.
 Confined in a sanatorium with very little to read, he spent time reflecting on his condition and the nature of life.
 What he came to realize was "that what was peculiar to living systems was that they were discrete autonomous entities such that all the processes that they lived, they lived in reference to themselves ... whether a dog bites me or doesn't bite me, it is doing something that has to do with itself."
 This paradigm of autonomy formed the basis of his studies and work.

 Maturana and his student Francisco Varela were the first to define and employ the concept of "autopoiesis", which was Maturana's original idea.
-Aside from making important contributions to the field of evolution, Maturana is associated with an epistemology built upon empirical findings of neurobiology.
-Maturana and Varela wrote in their Santiago Theory of Cognition: "Living systems are cognitive systems, and living as a process is a process of cognition.
+Aside from making important contributions to the field of evolution, Maturana is associated with an epistemology built upon empirical findings in neurobiology.
+Maturana and Varela wrote "Living systems are cognitive systems, and living as a process is a process of cognition.
 This statement is valid for all organisms, with or without a nervous system."